matthid/synclib/Readme.md

   * "Except as set out above, you keep all right, title, and interest in your contribution."

 - If you feal like you can't contribute because of this, please send me a mail or open a issue.

+### Report a Bug

+If the Bug is an application crash do the following:
+- move the contents of the "logs" folder, do not remove/move the logs folder itself.
+- start the application and produce the bug.
+- attach the contents of the logs folder to your issue request.

+If you can't reproduce the bug attach the moved contents.
+If it is not a bug you do not have to attach any logs of course.
+This is true for feature requests, api change requests...

+Sometimes even with logs the bug can't be figured out easily.
+In this case I will request a minidump from you.

+TODO: Show how to create a minidump...

 ## Licensing